There is no such thing as bipolar personality disorder.

 I mean that bipolar disorder is NOT a personality disorder and that “bipolar personality disorder” is an expression that shows a fundamental, very flawed misunderstanding of both “bipolar” and “personality.”

-REPEAT: Bipolar disorder is NOT a personality disorder.
+REPEAT: Bipolar disorder is NOT a personality disorder.1

-It is characterized by abnormally high moods (mania) and abnormally low moods (depression).
+It is characterized by abnormally high moods (mania) and in some cases, abnormally low moods (depression).

 It is because of this cycling that bipolar disorder was previously known as manic-depressive illness.

-One of the core features of bipolar disorder is that it is an EPISODIC illness.
+One of the core features of bipolar disorder is that it is an EPISODIC illness, meaning that symptoms occur during discrete periods of time.

 Bipolar disorder is a mood disorder – NOT a personality disorder.